 Our LookOut system is built around a lightweight commodity camera gimbal mechanism, with heavy modifications to the controller, which would normally just provide active stabilization.
-Our control algorithm reacts to speech commands, video, and a pre-made script.
+Our control algorithm reacts to speech commands, video, and a premade script.
 Specifically, our automatic monitoring of the live video feed saves the operator from distractions.
-In pre-production, an artist uses our GUI to design a sequence of high-level camera "behaviors."
+In preproduction, an artist uses our graphical user interface (GUI) to design a sequence of high-level camera "behaviors."
 Those can be specific, based on a storyboard, or looser objectives, such as "frame both actors."
-Then during filming, a machine-readable script, exported from the GUI, ties together with the sensor readings to drive the gimbal.
-To validate our algorithm, we compared tracking strategies, interfaces, and hardware protocols, and collected impressions from a) film-makers who used all aspects of our system, and b) film-makers who watched footage filmed using LookOut.
+Then, during filming, a machine-readable script, exported from the GUI, ties together with the sensor readings to drive the gimbal.
+To validate our algorithm, we compared tracking strategies, interfaces, and hardware protocols and collected impressions from (a) filmmakers who used all aspects of our system and (b) filmmakers who watched footage filmed using LookOut.

-CCS Concepts: • Computer systems organization \rightarrow Embedded systems; Robotics.
+CCS Concepts: • Computer systems organization → Robotics;

-Additional Key Words and Phrases: cinematography, videography, video editing, camera gimbal
+Additional Key Words and Phrases: Cinematography, videography, video editing, camera gimbal